minetest-mods/irc/API.md

 Hooks
 -----

-The `irc:register_hook` function can register functions to be called when some events happen.
+The `irc.register_hook` function can register functions to be called when some events happen.
 The events supported are the same as the LuaIRC ones with a few added (mostly for internal use).
 See src/LuaIRC/doc/irc.luadoc for more information.